chrplr/openlexicon/databases-docs/README-how-to-install-a-new-database.txt

     cd /var/www/databases

-2. Create a folder for the newdatabase, and add there the relevant files (csv, tcsv, xlsx, zip, ...)
+2. Create a folder for the newdatabase:
+    -   add there the relevant files (csv, tcsv, xlsx, zip, ...)
+    -   create a `database2rdata.R` script in this folder and run it to generate a RData file containing the database.
 3. Go to you fork of
     <http://github.com/chrplr/openlexicon/databases-docs> and add some
     documentation --- at a minimum a README.md file) describing the